-St Andrew’s College in Grahamstown,
+St Andrew’s College

 The school is passionate about ensuring that each boy is schooled for life, develops character and strives to reach his full potential.
 The school motto is Nec Aspera Terrent (Difficulties do not dismay us) – this ideal of fearless acceptance of challenge sums up what the school aims to instil in its pupils as preparation for future life.